melange-re/melange-re.github.io/docs/getting-started.md

 # Getting started

+If you would like to learn OCaml and Melange from scratch, we recommend you to read ["Melange for React Devs"](https://react-book.melange.re/).
+This book will give you an overview of the OCaml language, as well as showcase some of the mechanisms that Melange offers to interact with JavaScript code.
+You’ll build a few projects along the way, and by the end, you’ll have a solid grasp of the language.

-Get up and running with Melange in no time!
-Below you will find the two main ways to get started with Melange:
+Alternatively, if you want to start your project, below you will find the two main ways to get started with Melange:
 1. Automated, using
   [create-melange-app](https://github.com/dmmulroy/create-melange-app)
 2. Manually, using